gollem

 Guardrails, cost, observability

 Production concerns are first-class.
 Guardrails at every lifecycle stage.
 Cost tracked per run and cumulative.
-Middleware composes like HTTP middleware — first registered is outermost.
+Middleware composes like HTTP middleware.
+First registered is outermost.

-goccopytracker := gollem.NewCostTracker(map[string]gollem.ModelPricing{ "claude-sonnet-4-5-20250929": {InputTokenCost: 0.003, OutputTokenCost: 0.015}, }) agent := gollem.NewAgent[Report](model, // Safety — validate prompts, turns, outputs. gollem.WithInputGuardrail[Report]("length", gollem.MaxPromptLength(10_000)), gollem.WithInputGuardrail[Report]("content", gollem.ContentFilter("ignore previous")), gollem.WithTurnGuardrail[Report]("turns", gollem.MaxTurns(20)), // Cost & usage. gollem.WithCostTracker[Report](tracker), gollem.WithUsageQuota[Report](gollem.UsageQuota{MaxRequests: 50, MaxTotalTokens: 100_000}), // Middleware — outer to inner. gollem.WithAgentMiddleware[Report](gollem.TimingMiddleware(metrics.RecordLatency)), gollem.WithAgentMiddleware[Report](gollem.LoggingMiddleware(log.Printf)), gollem.WithMessageInterceptor[Report](gollem.RedactPII( `\b\d{3}-\d{2}-\d{4}\b`, "[SSN REDACTED]", )), // Observability. gollem.WithTracing[Report](), gollem.WithTraceExporter[Report](gollem.NewJSONFileExporter("./traces")), gollem.WithRunCondition[Report](gollem.Or( gollem.MaxRunDuration(2*time.Minute), gollem.ToolCallCount(50), )), )
+goccopytracker := gollem.NewCostTracker(map[string]gollem.ModelPricing{ "claude-sonnet-4-5-20250929": {InputTokenCost: 0.003, OutputTokenCost: 0.015}, }) agent := gollem.NewAgent[Report](model, // Safety: validate prompts, turns, outputs. gollem.WithInputGuardrail[Report]("length", gollem.MaxPromptLength(10_000)), gollem.WithInputGuardrail[Report]("content", gollem.ContentFilter("ignore previous")), gollem.WithTurnGuardrail[Report]("turns", gollem.MaxTurns(20)), // Cost & usage. gollem.WithCostTracker[Report](tracker), gollem.WithUsageQuota[Report](gollem.UsageQuota{MaxRequests: 50, MaxTotalTokens: 100_000}), // Middleware: outer to inner. gollem.WithAgentMiddleware[Report](gollem.TimingMiddleware(metrics.RecordLatency)), gollem.WithAgentMiddleware[Report](gollem.LoggingMiddleware(log.Printf)), gollem.WithMessageInterceptor[Report](gollem.RedactPII( `\b\d{3}-\d{2}-\d{4}\b`, "[SSN REDACTED]", )), // Observability. gollem.WithTracing[Report](), gollem.WithTraceExporter[Report](gollem.NewJSONFileExporter("./traces")), gollem.WithRunCondition[Report](gollem.Or( gollem.MaxRunDuration(2*time.Minute), gollem.ToolCallCount(50), )), )

-MaxPromptLength, ContentFilter, MaxTurns, plus custom input / turn / output / tool-result validators.TimingMiddleware, LoggingMiddleware, MaxTokensMiddleware, or write your own — skip the model call entirely if you want.RedactPII, AuditLog, or custom.
+MaxPromptLength, ContentFilter, MaxTurns, plus custom input / turn / output / tool-result validators.TimingMiddleware, LoggingMiddleware, MaxTokensMiddleware, or write your own.
+Skip the model call entirely if you want.RedactPII, AuditLog, or custom.
 Intercept before the message leaves your system; transform responses on the way back.OnRunStart, OnRunEnd, OnModelRequest, OnModelResponse, OnToolStart, OnToolEnd.Subscribe[E], Publish[E].
-Built-in RunStartedEvent, ToolCalledEvent, RunCompletedEvent carry run IDs, parent IDs, timestamps.Providers — one interface, swap freely
+Built-in RunStartedEvent, ToolCalledEvent, RunCompletedEvent carry run IDs, parent IDs, timestamps.Providers one interface, swap freely

 All providers implement the same Model interface.
 Wrap any with retry, rate limiting, and caching.
 Switch the import and the agent code is unchanged.